shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Selects DMR Timeslot 1 or 2 when the VFO/Channel is set to DMR.

 #### Tx/RX Grp
-Selects which Tx/Rx group is assigned to teh current channel (DMR only).
+Selects which Tx/Rx group is assigned to the current channel (DMR only).

 #### Tx CTCSS or DCS
 Sets the transmit CTCSS tone or DCS code when the VFO/Channel is set to FM.